 I have a large collection of crowd-friendly keto holiday appetizers but will share a few favorites in a list for you here:

 - Easy Keto Crack Dip – a creamy, savory dip made with bacon, cream cheese, cheddar cheese, and seasonings

 - Sugar-Free Pickled Eggs – hard-boiled eggs pickled in a tangy sugar-free vinegar brine

 - Keto Chicken Liver Pate – a spreadable mixture made with cooked chicken liver, butter, and seasonings

 - Tuna Salad Cucumber Bites – top sliced cucumber with dairy-free tuna salad

 Healthy Cheese Ball Recipe without Nuts

 - In a large mixing bowl, combine the softened cream cheese, shredded cheddar cheese, chopped green onions, garlic powder, onion powder, paprika, salt, and pepper.
-Mix well until all ingredients are thoroughly combined.8 oz cream cheese, 1 cup shredded cheddar cheese, ¼ cup chopped green onions, 1 tsp garlic powder, ½ tsp onion powder, ½ tsp paprika, ½ tsp salt, ¼ tsp ground black pepper
+Mix well until all ingredients are thoroughly combined.8 ounces cream cheese, 1 cup shredded cheddar cheese, ¼ cup chopped green onions, 1 teaspoon garlic powder, ½ teaspoon onion powder, ½ teaspoon paprika, ½ teaspoon salt, ¼ teaspoon ground black pepper

 - Once the mixture is well combined, use your hands to form it into a ball.
 Place the ball on a large sheet of plastic wrap and wrap it tightly.
 Refrigerate the cheese ball for at least 1 hour (or up to 24 hours) to allow it to firm up.